 A foreigner who wants to open a company in Georgia or to relocate there can benefit from a set of legal rights, that are mostly the same as the ones that are offered to Georgian citizens.
 With regards to the purchase of a residential property, the purchase procedure implies the same steps that would be followed by locals.

 the purchase procedure can be completed relatively fast, and this is also available for the registration of the new ownership;

-- the purchase procedure does not require the payment of the stamp duty;
+the purchase procedure does not require the payment of the stamp duty;

-- the legal system in Georgia allows a standard registration procedure, which is generally concluded in a period of four days (with the payment of a fee);
+the legal system in Georgia allows a standard registration procedure, which is generally concluded in a period of four days (with the payment of a fee);

 however a foreigner can request the express procedure, which can be completed in a single day, through the payment of a higher fee;

-- foreigners can benefit from full ownership on their properties and this is also available in the case of commercial properties.
+foreigners can benefit from full ownership on their properties and this is also available in the case of commercial properties.

 Buying real estate in exchange for residency in Georgia

 has aligned with other European countries that have created programs through which foreign citizens can acquire properties

 has a very simple residency program, through which foreigners can purchase a property